frakman1/GameFX/README.md

 # GameFX
 My first iOS app and github repo attempt.

 The goal of this hobby project was to create an app that allowed me to add a musical element to my boardgames.
-A soundtrack and sound effects for each game
+A soundtrack and sound effects for each game.

 Later I expanded it to include light effects by supporting LIFX, the Wifi enabled colour bulbs.

 The coding is shoddy and full of terrible copy and paste ugliness.
 I also haven't yet mastered concurrency and am not re-using code like I should.